Syracuse Rally Falls Short Against #14/18 North Carolina

 Â

-North Carolina carried that 46-32 halftime lead into the second half, and Syracuse never fully recovered from the deficit.
+North Carolina carried that 46-32 halftime lead into the second half, and Syracuse, despite a dramatic comeback, never fully recovered from the deficit.

 Â